real-logic/aeron/README.md

 Commercial support, training, and development on Aeron is available from [sales@real-logic.co.uk](mailto:sales@real-logic.co.uk?subject=Aeron).
-Premium features are available which include Solarflare/Xilinx ef_vi and AWS DPDK transport bindings for a further reduction in latency with increased throughput, and security with ATS (Aeron Transport Security) for encrypted communications is available to customers on commercial support.
+Premium features are available which include Solarflare/Xilinx ef_vi, Mellanox VMA, and AWS DPDK transport bindings for a further reduction in latency with increased throughput, and security with ATS (Aeron Transport Security) for encrypted communications is available to customers on commercial support.

 ### How do I use Aeron?